Andrew-Samylkin/Data_analitics/02-research-on-the-reliability-of-borrowers/README.md

 1. Is there a relationship between the number of children and loan repayment on time?
 2. Is there a relationship between marital status and loan repayment on time?
 3. Is there a relationship between income and loan repayment on time?
-4 .How do different purposes of a loan affect its repayment on time?
+4. How do different purposes of a loan affect its repayment on time?

 #### Scope of activities:
 - Banking / FinTech, Startups, IT company, Business services [b2b]